IBM/ibm-cloudability-governance/example-workflows/multiple-deployments/Readme.md

 Providing a proider account mapping allows Cloudability Governance to consider any custom pricing that might be available for an account when giving cost estimations.

-This structure is a mapping of provider alias to the corresponding AccountID and Cloud vendor
+This structure is a mapping of provider alias to the corresponding AccountID and Cloud vendor.

+The wildcard `*` indicates the default account information to use if a specific providers information is not set.

 ```
 - name: Run Cloudability Cost Estimation